 Back in high school I had the loveliest lavender suit.
-It was the 90’s so of course it had square shoulders, a cloth belt and wide leg pants.
+It was the 90’s- it had square shoulders, a cloth belt and wide leg pants.
 But what really made it fabulous was the color.
 I hadn’t worn that color in ages but when I was redoing my color palette this year I wanted to add that in.
 I’d been planning on making a faux jumpsuit/two piece set all summer and figured I better get a move on before it’s winter already!
 I love a jumpsuit but they’re just not comfortable for all day wear.
 My goal is to make a few more makes like this.
 Matching tops and bottoms using the same fabric that can be worn together (tucked in or out) or as separates.

 As soon as I saw this lavender linen at Blackbird 2 yards went into my cart!
 I had already bought a darker mauve color way of this linen the month before that while pretty wasn’t exactly what I had in mind for this two piece look.
 The color on this is just spot on from what I remember of that 90’s suit (which I wish I still had!)